kopflast/python3_examples/README.md

 Inspired by the Markov text composer, I developed a Lorem Ipsum generator with charm.
 The texts I used I got from Project Gutenberg.
 The GUI version works according to my ideas.

+## garage
+Implementation of a task from a job interview.
+A proposed solution in Python 3.
+Vehicles with four and two wheels search for a parking space in a parking garage.
+The script should facilitate the management and provide information about the occupancy.
+I have added the task as text.

+---

 _Translated from german with help of www.DeepL.com/Translator (free version)_